 Welcome to Class Reception

-Our teacher is Mrs Hope and our Teaching Assistants are Mrs Butterworth and Miss Ward.
+Our teacher is Mrs Hope and our Teaching Assistants are Mrs Butterworth and Mrs Blake

 I am pleased to report that all the children have settled into life in Class Reception with enthusiasm.
 They have listened carefully during ‘Carpet Time’ and played co-operatively with all of their new friends.
 Mrs Butterworth and I have been extremely impressed with their super knowledge on a range of subjects from mathematics, to monsters, baking and superheroes!
 We simply can’t wait for next week’s hot topics!